kakawait/java-coding-style-guideline/README.md

 #### 4.2.1 Line length

 Avoid lines longer than 120 characters.
 Except as noted below, any line that would exceed this limit must be line-wrapped, as explained in [Section 4.2.2 Wrapping lines](#422-wrapping-lines).

+**Exceptions:**

+1. Lines where obeying the column limit is not possible (for example, a long URL in Javadoc, or a long JSNI method reference).
+2. `package` and `import` statements (see [Section 3.2 Package statement](#32-package-statement) and [Section 3.3 Import statements](#33-import-statements)).
+3. Command lines in a comment that may be cut-and-pasted into a shell.

 #### 4.2.2 Wrapping lines